ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mux_axi/uz_mux_axi.rst

 ADC/ISR trigger ratio
 =====================

-- If necessary, the user can chose an integer multiple ratio between ADC and ISR triggering
+- If necessary, the user can choose an integer multiple ratio between ADC and ISR triggering
 - This is done by setting the ``INTERRUPT_ADC_TO_ISR_RATIO_USER_CHOICE`` ``#define`` in ``uz_global_configuration.h``

 Example